LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 If you right click on a image/voice of the hud panel we call the [warpgate](https://github.com/trioderegion/warpgate) function `spawnAt` for let the player drop a light on the canvas.

-**NOTE:**For let player make use of this you need to set the permission of player to create token (i don't know if warpgate has some function with socketLib for executeAsGM).
+**NOTE:** For let player make use of this you need to set the permission of player to create token (i don't know if warpgate has some function with socketLib for executeAsGM).

-**NOTE:**For now there is no discrimination on the item you can drop.
+**NOTE:** For now there is no discrimination on the item you can drop.
 You can drop a _Torch_, like you can drop a _Light Spell_ , like you can drop your _Darkvision feature_, probably some condition for let drop only physical items

-## How can i contribute
+## How can i contribute with my ownt item ?

 Anyone can contribute with a custom lighting and vision item, you just need to export the item you created with the ATL effect on it and i will create a compendium, or better open a PR on the official [ATE](https://github.com/kandashi/Active-Token-Lighting) compendium.